jerryji1993/DNABERT/README.md

 ## 1. Environment setup

-We recommond you to build a python virtual environment with [Anaconda](https://docs.anaconda.com/anaconda/install/linux/)
+We recommend you to build a python virtual environment with [Anaconda](https://docs.anaconda.com/anaconda/install/linux/).
+Also, please make sure you have at least one NVIDIA GPU with Linux x86_64 Driver Version >= 410.48 (compatible with CUDA 10.0).
+We applied distributed training on 8 NVIDIA GeForce RTX 2080 Ti with 11 GB graphic memory, and the batch size corresponds to it.
+If you use GPU with other specifications and memory sizes, consider adjusting your batch size accordingly.

 #### 1.1 Create and activate a new virtual environment